fedora-infra/journal-to-fedora-messaging/README.md

 # Journal To Fedora Messaging

-This is where you describe Journal To Fedora Messaging.
+This application relays messages coming from systemd's journal to Fedora Messaging.

 The full documentation is [on ReadTheDocs](https://journal-to-fedora-messaging.readthedocs.io).